Top UK Real Estate Investment Trusts (REITs) of 2024

 Chronic underinvestment in recent decades has created a swathe of ancient facilities that are no longer fit for purpose.
 Assura aims to solve the problem by building healthcare properties suitable for a modern NHS.

 Demand for new primary healthcare centres is set to grow in line with an increasingly elderly population.
-The Office for National Statistics, for example, thinks that the number of citizens aged 75 years and above will soar by 4.1m between 2019 and 2039, to 9.9m.
+The Office for National Statistics, for example, thinks that the number of citizens aged 75 years and above will soar by 4.1m between 2019 and 2039 to 9.9m.
 With this demographic change, demand for medical services will inevitably increase.

 Because Assura operates in a non-cyclical sector, rental income here is stable regardless of broader economic conditions.
 What’s more, the rent it receives from GPs is backed by the NHS.
-When combined, these factors give the REIT excellent profits visibility.
+When combined, these factors give the REIT excellent profit visibility.

 Are REITs right for you?

 REITS in the UK can offer investors the opportunity to receive large and regular dividend payments.
-They can offer long-term capital appreciation too as the value of their properties increases over time.
+They can offer long-term capital appreciation, too, as the value of their properties increases over time.

 That said, the steady rate at which asset valuations usually rise over a long time horizon means that REITS don’t tend to generate robust earnings growth like many other UK shares can.